This article provides information on where to look for private accommodation.

 Step two: Found the right house, what to think about before signing a contract

-- You can get the contract checked by the Student Housing Team in the Nuffield Centre using our Contract Checking Service before you sign.
+You can get the contract checked by the Student Housing Team based on floor 5, Mercantile House, using our Contract Checking Service before you sign.

-- While you are there feel free to ask any of the Housing Officers for more advice on the letting agents or landlords.
+While you are there feel free to ask any of the Housing Officers for more advice on the letting agents or landlords and we’ll do what we can to help.

 Other options of where to look for houses